MIMUW-RL/Unified-Long-Horizon-Time-Series-Benchmark/README.md

 ## ML-Ops:

-We implement support for neptune.ai ml-ops that can be used by setting `--use_neptune 1` and appropriately configuring https://github.com/MIMUW-RL/Unified-Long-Horizon-Time-Series-Benchmark/blob/main/src/utils/neptune_logging.py.
+We implement support for neptune.ai ml-ops that can be used by adding `--use_neptune 1` and appropriately configuring https://github.com/MIMUW-RL/Unified-Long-Horizon-Time-Series-Benchmark/blob/main/src/utils/neptune_logging.py.

 ### Example reports:
-Per each run in the benchmark we store metrics at neptune.ai, i.e., https://app.neptune.ai/cyranka/bench/runs/BEN-1530.
+Per each run in the benchmark we store metrics at Neptune.ai, i.e., https://app.neptune.ai/cyranka/bench/runs/BEN-1530.
 Complete benchmark runs available under request.